cs3216/cs3216.github.io/assignments/facebook/index.md

 ## Grading and Admin

-The high-level goal of this assignment is simple: a working Facebook application that is able to persist the users' state and allows users to interact with each other.
-Please read through the whole assignment once to get a sense of what is required before starting work on it.
-A detailed grading scheme is attached at the very end.

 This assignment can be done in groups of three or four students.
 If you are unable find yourself a group, you will be randomly assigned one.